3 common encumbrances and how they can trip you up

 2. Memorials

 A memorial is an encumbrance that places some form of notice or restriction on a property.
-For example, the Western Australian Planning Commission may place a memorial on the Title stating that the land is a reclaimed swamp, to allow buyers to take into account any potential issues associated with reclaimed swampland.
+For example, the WA planning commission may place a memorial on the Title stating that the land is a reclaimed swamp, to allow buyers to take into account any potential issues associated with reclaimed swampland.

 3. Restrictive covenants